🔍 Fertilizer Numbers Meaning: The Ultimate Explanation

 Timing Fertilizer Application for Blooms

-1. Early Spring: Use balanced 10-10-10 for initial growth
+1. Early Spring: Use a balanced 10-10-10 for initial growth

-2. Pre-Bloom Stage: Switch to high-phosphorus 5-10-5
+2. Pre-Bloom: Switch to higher phosphorus like 5-10-5

-3. Peak Blooming: Continue with bloom-boosting formulas
+3. Peak Bloom: Continue with bloom-boosting formulas at recommended rates

 ⚠️ Avoid This Common Blooming Plant Mistake